 Tomboy 11-year-old Camille is an animal activist who thrives outdoors, while 9-year-old A’Nylah is the brains of the group and enjoys cooking.
 They will share a room – and want to decorate it with dinosaurs and princesses.

-Alethia’s children have already designed their new six-bedroom home, including the flooring and exterior colors.
+Alethia’s children have already designed their new home, including the flooring and exterior colors.
 The only room Alethia gets to design is the kitchen, she admitted with a laugh.

 The family worked together to meet Habitat Orlando & Osceola’s homeownership requirements.